 Keeping up with your hygiene is very important, even in times like this where there is so much going on.
 Hygiene isn’t just making sure you smell nice.
-You’ll need to also make sure that you are taking care of your teeth.
+You’ll need to also make sure that you are taking care of your teeth by booking appointments with this Dentist in Muscle Shoals AL or any dentist near you.
 If you haven’t taken much care of your teeth up to now, this might be the time to start a new routine that can keep your smile happy and healthy.

 Everyone knows that they should brush their teeth, but do you actually brush your teeth correctly?
 You can over-brush your teeth or under-brush your teeth – both of these will cause issues.
 To correctly brush your teeth, you need to do it twice a day with a soft bristled toothbrush, for two full minutes.
 You need to make sure you get the fronts, backs, and tops of your teeth and also brush your tongue slightly.